DemetrisKonst/ANN-Clustering/README.md

 Thus, the Project is split in two parts, the first one solves the (ANN) problem and the second one solves the Clustering problem.
 <br> </br>

+## A little bit about our Dataset
+The Datasets used to test the correctness of our algorithms is the *MNIST Database of handwritten digits*, and be found [here](http://yann.lecun.com/exdb/mnist/).
+This database contains images of size 28 x 28 pixels, that is, 784 pixels if we flatten the image (spoiler alert: we do).
+The Training set consists of 60000 images, and the test set of 10000.
+Note that the images are stored in Big-Endian format.
+Our code makes sure that they are converted to Little-Endian.
+<br> </br>

 ## <u> Approximate Nearest Neighbors (ANN) </u>
 ToDo dimitris?????????????????????/